Atlas-Chat: Adapting Large Language Models for Low-Resource Moroccan Arabic Dialect: Training Details

 \textbf{Training framework}.
 We also investigated the performance differences between full fine-tuning and parameter-efficient approaches \citep{han2024parameter}.
 Results indicate that the latter, with Low-Rank Adaptation (LoRA) \citep{hu2021lora}, proved to be more effective, whereas full fine-tuning resulted in catastrophic forgetting \citep{french1999catastrophic}.
 This is supported by the recent work of \citet{biderman2024lora}, that shows LoRA exhibits a desirable form of regularization: it better maintains the base model's performance on tasks outside the target domain, and it also helps maintain more diverse generations.

 \textbf{Hyperparameters}.
-We carefully selected the hyperparameters to ensure optimal model performance while balancing memory efficiency and training speed.
-The use of LoRA was configured with a \texttt{lora\_rank} of 256 and a \texttt{lora\_alpha} of 128 to enhance parameter efficiency while maintaining stability.
-For the training process, we run the training for 3 epochs, and set the \texttt{learning\_rate} to 5e-5 with warmup ratio of 3\%, and \texttt{per\_device\_train\_batch\_size} to 4, with gradients accumulated over 4 steps to manage memory and training speed effectively.
-The \texttt{max\_seq\_length} was configured to 2048, defining the maximum input context length for the model.
-We used \texttt{torch\_dtype} of \texttt{bfloat16} to optimize training speed.
+LoRA was set with rank 256 and alpha 128.
+We run the training for 3 epochs, and set the learning rate to 5e-5 with warmup ratio of 3\%, and per\_device\_train\_batch\_size to 4, with gradients accumulated over 4 steps.
+The maximum input context length was configured to 2048.
+We used bfloat16 to optimize training speed.
 The loss is computed only on the responses, not on the prompts of instructions.
-The Atlas-Chat models were trained on 8 Nvidia A100 80 GB GPUs in parallel, utilizing Fully Sharded Data Parallel (FSDP) strategy on AWS SageMaker.
-The training was conducted using Hugging Face Transformers library.
+The Atlas-Chat models were trained on 8 Nvidia A100 80 GB GPUs in parallel, utilizing FSDP strategy on AWS SageMaker.

-\section{Evaluation benchmarks}
+\section{Evaluation Benchmarks}

-To evaluate LLM performance in Darija, we developed a comprehensive evaluation suite that includes benchmarks such as DarijaMMLU, DarijaHellaSwag, and DarijaBench.
+To evaluate LLM performance in Darija, we developed a comprehensive suite that includes benchmarks such as DarijaMMLU, DarijaHellaSwag, DarijaAlpacaEval, and DarijaBench.
 Additionally, we evaluated using an existing benchmark, Belebele.
 All our custom benchmarks are integrated into a fork\footnote{\url{https://github.com/MBZUAI-Paris/lm-evaluation-harness-atlas-chat}} of the LM-Evaluation-Harness repository \citep{eval-harness} to ensure reproducibility and foster future model comparison.

 \textbf{DarijaMMLU}\footnote{\url{https://hf.co/datasets/MBZUAI-Paris/DarijaMMLU}}.
-It is constructed by translating selected subsets from two major benchmarks into Darija from English and MSA: Massive Multitask Language Understanding (MMLU) \citep{hendrycks2020measuring}\footnote{\url{https://hf.co/datasets/cais/mmlu}} and ArabicMMLU \citep{koto-etal-2024-arabicmmlu}\footnote{\url{https://hf.co/datasets/MBZUAI/ArabicMMLU}}.
-While constructing DarijaMMLU, subsets from MMLU and ArabicMMLU that were either too technical (beyond typical user needs) or culturally inappropriate for the Moroccan context were excluded.
+It is constructed by translating two major benchmarks into Darija from English and MSA: Massive Multitask Language Understanding (MMLU) \citep{hendrycks2020measuring}\footnote{\url{https://hf.co/datasets/cais/mmlu}} and ArabicMMLU \citep{koto-etal-2024-arabicmmlu}\footnote{\url{https://hf.co/datasets/MBZUAI/ArabicMMLU}}, whose subsets that were either too technical (beyond typical user needs) or culturally inappropriate for the Moroccan context were excluded.
 The remaining samples were translated into Darija using Claude 3.5 Sonnet.
 The benchmark consists of 22,027 multiple-choice questions, with the number of choices ranging from 2 to 5.
-The selected subjects are listed in Appendix \ref{app:details:mmlu}.
+The subsets we selected are listed in \ref{app:details:mmlu}.